yash-srivastava19/TRINIT_EzDub_ML01/website/README.md

 ### Files for the Website.
 Website Code for the Firebase deployed website.
+Fingers crossed this ensures a smooth UI.